newwayland/blog/content/post/debt-tyranny-and-other-ghost-stories/index.md

 title: "Debt Tyranny and Other Ghost Stories"
 date: 2026-06-24T07:27:57+01:00
 summary: "The emperor has no clothes, and the only thing keeping him warm is our collective refusal to look down."
-tags: [mmt, article, bonds, borrowing, imf, "uk politics", uk]
+tags: [mmt, article, bonds, borrowing, imf, uk-politics, uk]
 ---

 John Rapley opens [his *UnHerd* piece on Andy Burnham][1] with a vivid